maxpowel/loltroll/README.md

 Do you think I'm triying to steal your account?
 No, I don't want your noob account but if you don't trust me, get the code and compile it by yourself.

 This application NEVER gets connected to internet.
 Maybe, in a future, you will be able to save your troll list in the cloud (or someting else) but not now.

+I have programmed it using visual studio 2013 and you need .net framework 4.5

 If you find some bug or feature request please open an issue.